 This guide to Rome is quite full, so do feel free to adjust it to meet your own interests.
 However it is certainly possible to do everything in this guide with 3 days in Rome.

-Day One in Rome
+Day 1: Rome Itinerary

 The Vatican City is the first thing on our list for your visit to Rome.
-It’s a country of its own, inside Rome, and is home to world-famous sites including the Vatican Museum, the Sistine Chapel, and St. Peter’s Basilica.
+It’s a country of its own, inside Rome, and is home to world-famous sites including the Vatican Museums, the Sistine Chapel, and St. Peter’s Basilica.

 We recommend you come here early and head straight for the Vatican Museum with your skip the line ticket.
 We cover ways to skip the lines in Rome further on in this post, but if you purchase an Omnia Rome and Vatican pass, you will have the option to pre-book a timeslot for your skip the line entry.